 How it works:

-First, you need to have a YouTube channel and post some videos in it.
+First, you need to have a YouTube channel and post some videos on it.
 To start monetizing your videos, you need to sign up for a Google AdSense account so that Google can place ads in your videos.
 The ads you get depend on your niche and the quality of your videos.
 You will split your ad earnings with Google: you get 68% of the income, while Google gets the rest.

 How much do YouTubers make per view?